 Open and freely accessible data allow for a broad and democratic exchange of knowledge, thus facilitating the dialogue between local citizens and the administrative authority.
 At the open data improve participation and communication, and are therefore conducive to innovation and development.

 The data catalogue is being expanded continuously.
 The “rules” to be followed by users are very simple.
-The data is published under a Creative Commons Licence (CC BY 3.0 AT).
+The data is published under a Creative Commons Licence (CC BY 4.0).
 It can be used without any further restrictions, provided that the source is stated clearly.
 At the moment the data portal is available only in German, but the possibility of an English version is under consideration.

 The process model was reused by authorities at home and abroad as a basis for their open government initiatives and has over 8,000 downloads.
 The version 2.0 was provided in a revised version 2.5 for public consultation and has now been released in version 3.0 in German and English.